 L.A.
-Care provides direct line of business members (MCLA, CMC, LACC, LACCD, and PASC) access to a 24/7/365 nurse advice line (NAL).
-Members can access a live Registered Nurse for symptom and condition management support, general health information, resource navigation guidance and more.
-The NAL health coaches assess the members' situation and direct them to the appropriate level of care.
-The health coaches strive to maintain a consistent, evidence-based approach when supporting members through the continuum of health and healthcare.
-They can also guide members to resources like telehealth and/or refer them to internal departments such as care management and social services.
+Care provides direct line of business members (MCLA, D-SNP, LACC, LACCD, and PASC) 24-hours per day, 7 days per week (24/7) as required by Department of Managed Health Care.
+Members can access a live Registered Nurse Health Coaches for symptom and condition management support, general health information, resource navigation guidance and more.
+The Nurse Advice Line (NAL) Registered Nurse Health Coaches assess the members' situation and direct them to the appropriate level of care.
+The Registered Nurse Health Coaches strive to maintain a consistent, evidence-based approach when supporting members through the continuum of health and healthcare.
+They can also guide members to resources like telehealth and/or refer them to internal departments such as Care Management, Behavioral Health, and Social Services.
 The NAL provides assessment, evaluation, and/or advice to members and serves as L.A.
 Care's mechanism for the provision of triage and screening services.